jonhoo/thesis/000-proposal.md

 > key in any materialization populates the state for the missing key
 > consistent with the property above for non-missing state.

-The intuition here is that we want the system to _at least_ eventually do the right thing.
-That is, we want to make sure that all the data the application inserts into the dataflow is considered, that none of it is double-counted, and that no other spurious data is added.
+The intuition here is that Theriac must _at least_ eventually do the right thing.
+That is, it must make sure that all the data the application inserts into the dataflow is considered, that none of it is double-counted, and that no other spurious data is added.
 Unless, of course, the application has inserted dataflow operators that double-count, in which case they should be exactly double-counted.

-We want to provide stronger guarantees than eventual consistency whenever we can.
+We want Theriac to provide stronger guarantees than eventual consistency whenever possible.
 But this is challenging when working in the context of Noria, which is itself only eventually consistent.
 While Noria works hard to minimize cases where inconsistencies are visible to the application, some cases still remain.
 In those cases, Noria tries to rectify the inconsistencies promptly, but periods of inconsistencies do still occur.
-The goal for my thesis in terms of consistency is therefore to ensure that partial state does not introduce additional inconsistencies beyond those inherent in Noria's coordination-free design.
+The goal for Theriac then is to ensure that partial state does not introduce _additional_ inconsistencies beyond those inherent in Noria's coordination-free design.

 There are several situations that arise in a real dataflow implementation that make even this seemingly simple property difficult